eloquently/eloquently.github.io/_posts/2016-06-07-interview-prep-07-queues.md

 #### `push()`

-To add something to the end of a `Queue`, we will perform an push operation operation, which will look exactly the same as `push()` for stacks.
+To add something to the end of a `Queue`, we will perform an push operation, which will look exactly the same as `push()` for stacks.

 Write an instance method, `push()` that takes one parameter, `newValue` and adds it to the end of `this.arr` using the built in `push()` function.